ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-Writing Elegant, Structured Code with JavaScript Callback Mechanism and Functional Programming - <a href="https://medium.com/javascript-in-plain-english/writing-elegant-structured-code-with-javascript-callback-mechanism-and-functional-programming-36fbeb3d1831" target="_blank" rel="noopener noreferrer">link</a></h3>
+Simplifying JavaScript Error Handling: The Proposed ?= Operator - <a href="https://medium.com/@onyxcode/simplifying-javascript-error-handling-the-proposed-operator-9dd0e2b6f474" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Awwwesssooooome`**
+✍️ **posted by `Sara`**

-<blockquote>In JavaScript, the callback mechanism is a commonly used technique, especially in asynchronous programming.
-The core idea behind a callback…</blockquote>
+<blockquote>Error handling in JavaScript is getting an exciting potential upgrade.
+Let’s explore how a proposed new operator could make our code…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>